Home Log in Sign up Profile Log out

 A view of the Colosseo on a sunny day

-The Roman dialect, or Romanesco, is a vital part of the cultural identity of Rome, the capital of Italy.
-Rich in history, the dialect has evolved over centuries.
-Although most Romans today speak standard Italian, Romanesco still lives on in everyday conversation, common expressions, and a strong sense of pride that connects locals to their roots.
-In this blog post, we’ll explore the fascinating features and popular expressions of the Roman dialect.
+The Roman dialect, or Romanesco, is the language spoken in the city of Rome, the capital of Italy, and throughout the Lazio region.
+It is one of the dialects most similar to standard Italian.
+Although most Romans today primarily speak standard Italian, Romanesco is still widely used in everyday conversation.
+In this blog post, we’ll explore the most common features and popular expressions of the Roman dialect.
+You’ll hear them frequently if you walk through the streets of Rome or listen to Romans speak.

 Features of the Roman Dialect